Arthur Fabling

-Arthur Hugh Fabling (6 September 1889 – 13 October 1972) was an English cricketer.
-Fabling was a right-handed batsman who occasionally fielded as a wicket-keeper.
-He was born at Grandborough, Warwickshire.
+(Arthur) Hugh Fabling (6 September 1889 – 13 October 1972) was an English farmer who participated in a first-class cricket match in 1921 for Warwickshire as a right-handed batsman and wicket-keeper.

+Early life

+Fabling was born at Grandborough, Warwickshire, son of Arthur Fabling, a farmer, life member of the Royal Agricultural Society of England, and breeder of shire horses, who in 1894 was noted to have "hunted for a good many seasons with the Warwickshire and Pytchley", it being further observed of him ("a first-class performer") that "there is no better horseman".

+Cricket career

 Fabling made a single first-class appearance for Warwickshire against Northamptonshire at the County Ground, Northampton, in the 1921 County Championship.
 Fabling was dismissed for a single run in Warwickshire's first-innings of 243 by William Wells, with Northamptonshire replying by making just 77 in their first-innings.
 Warwickshire made 268 in their second-innings, with Fabling being dismissed again by Wells, this time for 7 runs.
 Northamptonshire were set a victory target of 435 to win, but could only manage to make 266 all out, giving Warwickshire a 168 runs victory.
 This was his only major appearance for Warwickshire.
 He also played association football for Northampton.

-He died at the village of his birth on 13 October 1972.
+Other endeavours

+Fabling farmed at Grandborough, first when resident at Moat House, then at Castle Farm.
+He served in the Royal Buckinghamshire Hussars as a second lieutenant during the First World War.

+Personal life

+Fabling married Ellen Rhona (1900-1986), daughter of farmer Arthur Henry Pearce, of Stratford-upon-Avon, JP.
+They had twin sons; Desmond (1922-1974), who became a Major in the Royal Dragoons and served with the 14th Prince of Wales's Own Scinde Horse in India, married Fiona, granddaughter of Angus Campbell-Gray, 22nd Lord Gray.
+Fabling died 13 October 1972 at his home, Castle Farm, in the village of his birth.